SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-07-28-inferring-an-unknown-vector-using-noisy-measurements-from-a-single-device.md

 \end{equation}

 ## Conclusion
 Given the prior for an unknown vector and the likelihood for the noisy measurements of it from a single measurement device, the posterior for the unknown vector has been calculated using a Gaussian linear system.
+A sample implementation is given in the Jupyter notebook on [this link](https://github.com/SaffetGokcenSen/Gaussian-Models/blob/master/inferring_an_unknown_vector_from_noisy_measurements.ipynb).

 ## References
 [1] Machine Learning A Probabilistic Perspective, Kevin P. Murphy.